-Although in-person classes were replaced by online lessons and half-day lessons due to the COVID-19, the school took every opportunity to implement the strategies and measures scheduled in the annual school plan.
+Although in-person classes were replaced by online lessons and half-day lessons due to the fifth wave of the COVID-19 pandemic, the school took every opportunity to implement the strategies and measures scheduled in the annual school plan.

 To enhance students' attitude and motivation, the school continued keeping a whole school approach to help students set, revise and work towards their goals.
 S1 to S5 assistant form teachers shared pastoral duties with the form teachers and provided timely support to students.
-Online parents' day was conducted to let our teachers keep contact with our parents and evaluate the performance of students in mid-year examination.
-After-school S1 Assistant Form Teacher Periods were arranged to help S1 students in developing good study habits.
+Two in-person parents' nights and an online parents' day were conducted to let our teachers keep contact with our parents and evaluate the performance of students in uniform tests and mid-year examination respectively.
+After-school S1 Assistant Form Teacher Periods were arranged to help S1 students in developing good study habits and self-care ability.

 Career and Life Planning Section has implemented a series of career programmes and workshops to enhance students' career and life planning skills to cater for students needs at different class levels.
 Talks and workshops on JUPAS application, mock release of HKDSE result and individual interview were held for senior form students.
-An online parent night was organized for S3 students and their parents, this activity helped them understand the details of subject selection in S4 and reminded them of goal setting.
+An in-person parent night was organized for S3 students and their parents, this activity helped them understand the details of subject selection in S4 and reminded them of goal setting.